 e.
 When making appointments to this committee, the dean shall try to balance seniority, professorial rank, departmental representation, and continuity of membership.
 Deans may reappoint faculty members to consecutive terms in order to secure a degree of continuity in the committee membership.

 f.
 Deans of other colleges and senior administrative officers are not eligible for appointment to a college committee.

+g.
+Proxy voting or in absentia voting are not permitted for collegial review committees.
+If a committee member is not present and able to participate in the discussion she/he may not vote

 3. University Collegial Review Committee

 a.
 The University Collegial Review Committee shall consist of the Provost as nonvoting chair; the Dean of the Graduate School, one tenured faculty member elected from each college by the faculty of the college, one tenured faculty member elected by the faculty of the university library, and tenured faculty members appointed by the Provost equal to the number of elected faculty members on the committee.